Lena Katina: 1999–2011: t.A.T.u.

-In March 2011, t.A.T.u. officially disbanded and rumours appeared that Katina would release a solo album the same year.
-The duo celebrated their twelve years together by releasing two remix albums, entitled Waste Management Remixes pt.
-1 and Waste Management Remixes pt.
-2.
+t.A.T.u. went on hiatus in 2009, and the duo officially disbanded in March 2011.
+A statement was released on their website stating that t.A.T.u. will no longer be a "full-time" project and that Katina and Volkova were working on solo projects.

-2010–2016: Solo career: This Is Who I Am and Esta Soy Yo
+2009–2016: Solo career: This Is Who I Am and Esta Soy Yo

-Katina hosted a fan event at The Trail in Los Angeles on 29 May 2010 and gave her first solo performance the next day at the Troubador.
+During t.A.T.u.'s hiatus in 2009, Katina announced her solo project and started recording solo material.
+In 2010, she hosted a fan event at the Trail in Los Angeles on 29 May and gave her first solo performance the next day at the Troubador.
 She was the opening act of PrideFest in Milwaukee on 12 June 2010 and on the same day, she released a free download of a song from her upcoming album, titled "Lost in this Dance".
-Alongside the release of this track, Katina recorded the single "Guardian Angel" with Canadian post-hardcore band Abandon All Ships, which was featured on their 2010 debut album, Geeving.
-On 17 June 2011, Katina's single "Never Forget" premiered on Mexican radio station FMTU 103–7 in Monterrey.
-The single, once available on iTunes, also included the song "Stay".
+She also contributed vocals to the song "Guardian Angel" by Canadian electronic metalcore band Abandon All Ships, which was featured on their 2010 debut album, Geeving.

-Katina and her band appeared on Rawsession, where they performed original acoustic versions of Owl City's "Deer in the Headlights", Alexandra Stan's "Mr. Saxobeat", and her own "Never Forget".
+On 17 June 2011, Katina's single "Never Forget" premiered on the Mexican radio station FMTU 103–7 in Monterrey.
+The release, once available on iTunes, also included the song "Stay".
+In July, Katina and her band appeared on Rawsession, where they performed original acoustic versions of Owl City's "Deer in the Headlights", Alexandra Stan's "Mr. Saxobeat", and her own "Never Forget".
 The three tracks were later released as an EP titled RAWsession 07.14.11.

-On 19 September 2011, Katina released the song "Waiting" and on 9 December 2011, "Keep on Breathing" came out.
-The latter track was used to raise funds for children affected by the earthquake and tsunami in Japan.
+In September 2011, Katina released the song "Waiting" and featured on the track "Tic-Toc" by Mexican pop band Belanova.
+This was included on Belanova's fifth studio album, Sueño Electro II.
+On 9 December 2011, the single "Keep on Breathing" came out.
+The track was used to raise funds for children affected by the earthquake and tsunami in Japan.

-In September 2012, Katina collaborated with Russian rapper T-Killah on the track "SHOT".
+In September 2012, Katina collaborated with Russian rapper T-Killah on the track "Shot".
+The Russian version of the song, titled "Ya Budu Ryadom", came out the following year.
+On 24 September 2013, Katina issued the single "Lift Me Up", which peaked at number 31 on the Billboard Dance Club Songs.

 On 17 March 2014, Katina released her first live album, European Fan Weekend 2013 Live, which included her solo material as well as a number of t.A.T.u. tracks.
 In September, she announced via Facebook that her debut studio album, This Is Who I Am, would be released on 18 November 2014, preceded by the single "Who I Am" on 7 October.
-On 12 March 2015, the album's fourth single, An Invitation, aired.
+On 12 March 2015, the album's fourth single, "An Invitation", aired.

 In July 2016, a Spanish version of This Is Who I Am was released, under the title Esta Soy Yo.